sairajat/2024.sairajat.github.io/content/authors/admin/_index.md

   url: https://www.siemens.com/

 # Short bio (displayed in user profile at end of posts)
+bio: ""
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+#My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
 - Software development
 - Machine Learning
-- Numerical and Applied Mathematics
+- Applied Mathematics
-- High Preformance Computing
+- High Performance Computing

 # Education to show in About widget
 education: